Pima County, Arizona Property Taxes

 Property Tax Assessment Values Across Pima County, Arizona

-For example, the median tax bill in Pima County is $2,400, with tax bills ranging significantly across the county.
-Oro Valley has the highest median home price at $399,676.
+For example, the median tax bill in Pima County is $2,206, compared with the national median property tax bill of $2,400.
+Tax bills range significantly across the county, with Sonoita at the highest median tax bill of $4,051 and Rillito at the lowest median tax bill of $382.
+Oro Valley has the highest median home price at $398,646.

 Median Pima County Market Value